How to End a Scholarship Essay in Five Steps

 As you finish writing that last sentence, you might think that you are done with your essay, but there is one more very important step.
 Make sure to proofread your work to correct for any typos and to ensure that your ideas flow logically and smoothly into one another.

 You could try asking a friend, family member, teacher, or advisor for help.
-It can also be helpful to take a break from your essay for a few days, and look back at it yourself.
+It may help to take a break from your essay for a few days, and look back at it yourself.
 Once you’ve implemented these edits, you should be ready to submit.
 By now, you know how to end a scholarship essay in five steps.
 Best of luck!